Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :param String ip: IP of the peer.
    :param Int32 port: Port of the peer.
    :returns: Whether the request was processed successfully.
-   :rtype: bool
+   :rtype: Bool

-.. function:: BanNode(peerElement) -> bool
+.. function:: BanNode(peerElement) -> Bool

    Ban a node from being a peer.

    :param peerElement: The peer to ban.
    :type peerElement: |PeerElement|_
    :returns: Whether the banning succeeded.
-   :rtype: bool
+   :rtype: Bool

-.. function:: UnbanNode(peerElement) -> bool
+.. function:: UnbanNode(peerElement) -> Bool

    Unban a previously banned node.

    :param peerElement: The peer to unban.
    :type peerElement: |PeerElement|_
    :returns: Whether the unbanning succeeded.
-   :rtype: bool
+   :rtype: Bool

 .. function:: GetBannedPeers() -> PeerListResponse